BrightspaceUI/core/components/list/README.md

 - `selectable` (Boolean): Indicates a checkbox should be rendered for selecting the item
 - `selected` (Boolean): Whether the item is selected

+**Events**

+- `d2l-list-item-position-change`: dispatched when a draggable list item's position changes in the list

+**Accessibility**

+- `drag-handle-text`: The label for screenreaders for the drag handle.
+If implementing drag 'n' drop, you should change this to dynamically announce what the drag-handle is moving for screenreaders for use in keyboard mode.

 ## d2l-list-item-content